JJSeah/ScreenTime/README.md

 Tracking the desktop applications in real time and time spent on each application.

-Check out this for more https://youtu.be/ZBLYcvPl1MA

 ## Setup instructions:

 - 1. Clone this repository.

-            git clone https://github.com/KalleHallden/AutoTimer.git auto_timer

 - 2.  cd into the repository.